Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF): Results

 We evaluated the predictive performance of each optimal sensor configuration by training dedicated MLP models using only pressure measurements at the selected sensor locations.
 The prediction accuracy of the trained models acts as a direct metric for evaluating the optimality of each sensor configuration.
-The relative $L_2$ prediction error $\varepsilon$ serves as our performance metric, defined as

-where $\widehat{~\cdot~}$ represents the predicted lift coefficient.
-Figure~\ref{fig:error_sensors} shows the variation of $\varepsilon$ with increasing number of sensors.
-The results demonstrate that CAAF-generated sensors consistently outperform other methods across most sensor counts, while matching their performance in remaining cases.
-This superior performance confirms CAAF's effectiveness for OSP in airfoil lift prediction tasks and suggests its broader applicability to similar target inference problems.
+Figure~\ref{fig:error_sensors}a shows the variation of the prediction error $\varepsilon$ for $C_L$ with increasing number of sensors.
+The results demonstrate that CAAF-generated sensors outperform other methods in sparse placement regimes across all five geometries tested, while achieving comparable performance at higher sensor counts where different approaches converge.
+Overall, the CAAF-derived sensors exhibit robust performance across a wide range of flow scenarios and sensor counts, as evidenced by the small error variation.
+Figure~\ref{fig:error_sensors}b highlights that CAAF achieves the highest prediction accuracy for the ``None-5'', ``None-11'', and ``Cylinder-11'' cases, while only marginally trailing Bayesian experimental design in the remaining configurations.
+Collectively, these results establish CAAF as a consistent framework for maximizing predictive performance compared to other benchmarks.
+This superior performance confirms the effectiveness of CAAF for OSP in airfoil lift prediction tasks and suggests its broader applicability to similar target inference problems.